realworldocaml/book/book/testing/README.md

 ```

 The test passes if the expression on the right-hand side of the
 equals-sign evaluates to true.
-These tests are not automatically run
+Inline tests are not automatically run
 with the instantiation of the module, but are instead registered for
-running via the test runner, which can be invoked via Dune.
-While it
+running via the test runner.
-doesn't affect this example, it's worth noting that the test runner
-will execute tests declared in different files in parallel.

 ```sh dir=examples/simple_inline_test
   $ dune runtest